 Shaped like an almost perfect cone Mount Pico is the highest mountain in Portugal with a height of 2,351 meters ( 7,113 feet).
 From its peak, you are rewarded with views of all the other islands that make up the Azores. – Check tours here

 In 1957 an underwater volcano erupted under the sea off the island of Faial, forcing half of its inhabitants to emigrate to the United States.
 Today an exhibition is dedicated to the 13-month-long eruption, which explains how the Azores came into being.

 Vineyards of Pico

-Similar to the way grapevines are cultured on the Canary Island of Lanzarote, the vineyards of Mount Pico utilize the volcanic soil stone walls to protect the vines from the wind.
+Similar to the way grapevines are cultured on the Canary Island of Lanzarote and Tenerife, the vineyards of Mount Pico utilize the volcanic soil stone walls to protect the vines from the wind.
 A vast grid of these stone walls covers nearly 2,000 acres of Mount Pico’s western slope.